Chicago Brain Injury Attorney

 Traumatic brain injuries are the leading cause of death among Americans under the age of 45 and approximately 5 million Americans currently suffer some form of disability caused by a traumatic brain injury.
-The leading causes of traumatic brain injuries are motor vehicle accidents, falls, and sports-related injuries.
+The leading causes of traumatic brain injuries are motor vehicle accidents, falls, errors by medical professionals, and sports-related injuries.

 Request a FREE Case Evaluation

-Because traumatic brain injuries may require a lifetime of medical and psychological treatment and care, which can result in substantial medical expenses and possibly the inability to work, victims of traumatic brain injuries should seek the advice and counsel of an experienced personal injury attorney.
-The Chicago personal injury law firm of Ankin Law Offices, LLC is highly skilled at representing the victims of catastrophic injuries, including traumatic brain injuries, burns, spinal cord injuries, amputations, loss of sight and loss of hearing.
+Because traumatic brain injuries may require a lifetime of medical and psychological treatment and care, which can result in substantial medical expenses and possibly the inability to work, brain injury victims should seek the advice and counsel of an experienced Chicago brain injury lawyer at the personal injury law firm of Ankin Law.
+Our law firm has a reputation for success in representing the victims of catastrophic injury, including traumatic brain injuries, burns, spinal cord injuries, amputations, loss of sight, and loss of hearing.

-If you or a loved one has suffered a traumatic brain injury, do not hesitate to contact the Chicago personal injury law firm of Ankin Law Offices to learn more about your legal rights and remedies.
+If you or a loved one has suffered a traumatic brain injury, do not hesitate to contact the Chicago brain injury lawyers at Ankin Law to learn more about your legal rights and remedies in your brain injury claim.

 Types of Traumatic Brain Injuries

-- Concussion – A concussion occurs when the head accelerates quickly and then suddenly stops or is rapidly rotated, and can occur even if the head does not come into contact with a hard surface.
+- Concussion – A concussion is an acquired brain injury that occurs when the head accelerates quickly and then suddenly stops or is rapidly rotated.
+Various types of head injury may be a cause of concussions.
+A concussion can occur even if the head does not come into contact with a hard surface.
 A concussion can result in confusion, blurred vision, memory loss, nausea and, in some severe cases, unconsciousness.
-Sports injuries may be a cause of concussions.

-- Direct Trauma – Direct trauma brain injuries can result when the skull comes in contact with something with such force that the brain collides with the inside of the skull.
+- Direct Trauma – Direct trauma brain injury can result when the skull comes in contact with something with such force that the brain collides with the inside of the skull.
 For example, if a person slips and falls and his or her head hits the floor or a person’s head hits the steering wheel in a car accident, direct trauma brain injury may occur.
 Direct trauma brain injuries can cause bruising of the brain (known as a contusion) or a bleeding in the brain (a hemorrhage).
+A penetrating head injury can also be caused by direct trauma.

-- Indirect Trauma – Indirect trauma, such as Shaken Baby Syndrome or whiplash, can also cause damage by stretching and damaging nerve cells, which can result in severe injury, permanent brain damage or death.
+- Indirect Trauma – Indirect trauma, such as Shaken Baby Syndrome or whiplash, can also cause brain damage by stretching and damaging nerve cells.
+This can cause the brain injury victim to suffer severe TBI, permanent brain damage, or death.

-- Diffuse Axonal Injury – Severe and sudden twisting of the brain, like that which occurs during whiplash, can stretch, twist and damage the delicate axonal fibers that allow for communication between the brain and nerve cells.
+- Diffuse Axonal Injury – Diffuse axonal injury occurs when severe and sudden twisting of the brain, like that which occurs during whiplash, stretches, twists, and damages the delicate axonal fibers that allow for communication between the brain and nerve cells.

 - Hypoxia or Toxic Substance Exposure – Lack of oxygen (hypoxia) to the brain or the exposure to toxic substances can cause severe brain damage depending on the duration of hypoxia or toxic substance exposure.

-- Secondary Brain Injury – The brain is also susceptible to secondary brain injuries, such as edema (swelling of the brain), hematoma (collection of blood) or hydrocephalus (fluid on the brain).
+- Secondary Brain Injury – The brain is also susceptible to secondary brain injury, such as edema (swelling of the brain), hematoma (collection of blood) or hydrocephalus (fluid on the brain).

 Liability for Brain Injuries

-If you or a loved one has suffered a brain injury, contact the Chicago brain injury law firm of Ankin Law Offices to schedule a free consultation to discuss a possible cause of action to obtain compensation for brain injuries.
+If you or a loved one suffered a traumatic brain injury, contact a brain injury lawyer at Ankin Law to schedule a free consultation.
+Our Chicago brain injury lawyers will listen to your story, answer your questions, and discuss the legal options available to enable you to obtain compensation for your acquired brain injury.

 Other Helpful Links